OpenWiseSolutions/openhub-framework/CONVENTIONS.md

 5. Definition of route
 During creating of routing rules is necessary to:
-- extends com.cleverlance.dtag.leanhcs.core.common.AbstractHcsRoute
+- extends org.cleverbus.api.route.AbstractBasicRoute
 - defines unique ID of Spring Bean and route ID
-- implementation of asnych process is described - https://jira.cleverlance.com/jira/browse/CBSS-48
+- implementation of asnych process is described in WIKI

 5.1.
 Naming convection of route ID
 a) synchronous message - route ID: SERVICE_OPERATION_SUFFIX, where